 The brought forward DSG reserve balance is £(1.326)m.
-There are significant pressures within DSG which mean that there is an anticipated overspend of £0.773m and £0.163m was required from reserves to balance the budget, leaving a forecast reserve at the year-end of only £(0.390)m.
+There are significant pressures within DSG which mean that there is an anticipated overspend of £0.856m and £0.163m was required from reserves to balance the budget, leaving a forecast reserve at the year-end of only £(0.307)m.
 The greatest pressure on the DSG is increasing numbers in SEN and the High Needs Block of the DSG being frozen.
-In previous years there has been an underspend on primary dedelegated budgets.
-However, Primary School budgets are under significant pressure and a central budget for Schools in financial difficulty (£0.400m) has been spent in 15/16.
+The significant reliance on the DSG reserve has been addressed for 2016/17 by reviewing school allocations and this has been agreed by the Schools Funding Forum on 19 January 2015.
+A consultation on a new funding formula for schools is expected shortly and it is hoped this will address the low funding position of Trafford schools.

-CFW2 - Children's Social Services (Including CAN) £1.597m adverse variance
+CFW2 - Children's Social Services (Including CAN) £1.610m adverse variance

-- There is a projected overspend of £1.424m, on client care packages as analysed in the table in Appendix 2.
+- There is a projected overspend of £1.469m, on client care packages as analysed in the table in Appendix 2.
 The main variances are in respect of welfare secure places, external children's homes, agency foster care and adoption places.
-The increases in cost are due to a combination of demographic growth and the complexity of need of children in care with more children requiring high cost specialist placements. £1.157m of the projected variance relates to external children's homes even though this is as a result of only 6.8 additional placements over the year, indicating the volatility of this particular budget.
-There is an adverse variance of £0.234m for welfare secure places which relates to 0.8 additional places.
-There is also an adverse variance of £0.168m on agency foster placements which equates to 4.2 placements; this reflects a national trend following high profile reports into major failings such as at Rotherham.
-There is a favourable variance of £(0.231)m in relation to the low numbers of Trafford children in need of adoptive placements.
-This significant reduction has had an impact on numbers of children placed for adoption. - There is a projected shortfall in adoption income of £0.417m, although this is partially offset by the reduction in adoption costs referenced above.
+The increases in cost are due to a combination of demographic growth and the complexity of need of children in care with more children requiring high cost specialist placements. £1.182m of the projected variance relates to external children's homes even though this is as a result of only 6.8 additional placements over the year, indicating the volatility of this particular budget.
+There is an adverse variance of £0.237m for welfare secure places which relates to 0.8 additional places.
+There is also an adverse variance of £0.155m on agency foster placements which equates to 4.4 placements; this reflects a national trend following high profile reports into major failings such as at Rotherham.
+There is a favourable variance of £(0.188)m in relation to the low numbers of Trafford children in need of adoptive placements.
+This significant reduction has had an impact on numbers of children placed for adoption. - There is a projected shortfall in adoption income of £0.385m, although this is partially offset by the reduction in adoption costs referenced above.
 It has become apparent that in the North West the number of recruited adopters is exceeding the number of children awaiting adoption.
 This resulted from a legal judgement that placed a greater emphasis on a child returning home or to family members prior to consideration of adoption.
 We are currently developing an expression of interest with neighbouring LA's to for a Regional Adoption Agency in line with national policy. - Staffing costs underspend on Children's social care £(0.099)m. - There is additional income for CAN placements of £(0.076)m as a result of Continuing Health Care assessments that have identified eligible expenditure for children with complex health needs, - General running costs favourable variance £(0.015)m. - Other variances adoption grant £(0.054)m.

-CFW3 - Various - £(0.211)m favourable
+CFW3 - Various - £(0.457)m favourable